distanceworkshops/online-course/pages/alt-prep.md

         <figure>
             <img src="{{site.baseurl}}/images/deer-unsplash-smaller.jpg" alt="deer" />
         </figure>
 		The Distance programme is free to download and use.
-Following [this link](http://distancesampling.org/Distance/index.html) will take you to a page where, after completing a brief questionnaire, you can download the setup programme and install it onto your computer.
+Following <a href=http://distancesampling.org/Distance/index.html>this link]</a> will take you to a page where, after completing a brief questionnaire, you can download the setup programme and install it onto your computer.
 If you are accessing this page from People's Republic of China, you will not be able to download the software from the link provided, please contact us to receive download instructions.
     </div>
     <div class="small-6 columns">
         <h3>Data</h3>